ugirumurera/TA_solver/README.md

 **Step 2.** Install Python on your system if not already installed.
 Codes was developed with Python 2.7.

-** Step 3.** Install [Python-igraph](http://igraph.org/python/#pyinstall).
+** Step 3.** Install Python-igraph library.
 This library is necessary to validate the installation.
 It solves a small static traffic assignment problem using the Frank-Wolfe algorithm.
+* On Windows: Download [Python-igraph wheel](http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-igraph) and run the command python -m pip install *location_of_wheel*
+* On Linux/MacOS: Run **Test_on_Linux.py**

 **Step 4.** Send an email to Gabriel Gomes (gomes@path.berkeley.edu) requesting access to the BeATS Dropbox folder.
 Please include your Dropbox user name.
 This folder contains a jar file named py4jbeats-1.0-SNAPSHOT-jar-with-dependencies.jar.
 This file includes the BeATS API and a utility called py4j which establishes a connection between Python and Java.
 You should have Dropbox sync this folder with your computer so that you always have the latest version of the BeATS API.

+** Step 5.** Install [Py4J](https://www.py4j.org/install.html) in order for Python code to access the BeATS api written in java.

-**Step 5.** Run Test to validate installation:
+**Step 6.** Run Test to validate installation:

 * On Windows: Run **Test_on_Windows.py**
 * On Linux/MacOS: Run **Test_on_Linux.py**